While covid-19 continues to force remote work, Europe looks to enforce a right to disconnect

 Partly for that reason, almost all European countries, including Spain, have started some form of in-person schooling as summer turns into fall.
 In Spain, the back-to-school effort is underway, even though the country’s infection levels have surpassed those in the United States after retreating for most of the summer.

-It’s an acknowledgment that even the most enlightened work-life balance effort cannot overcome the basic problem of child care and schooling.
+It’s an acknowledgment that even the most enlightened work-life-balance effort cannot overcome the basic problem of child care and schooling.

 “Remote working pretends that workers are in front of a computer for the same amount of time and at the same schedule,” said María Álvarez, 38, of Madrid, who scrambled to keep her event space and marketing business afloat this spring as the pandemic froze Spaniards in place.